yejinleee/precise-youtube-rater/README.md

-# Precise-forecast-for-movie-ratings-on-YouTube-comments
+# precise-youtube-rater

-Precise-forecast-for-movie-ratings-on-YouTube-comments is an open-source project.
+precise-youtube-rater is an open-source project.

 Crawling YouTube comments for reliable movie ratings.